MechanikXD/VARTO_School-Unity_Homework/README.md

 What I have learned while doing those homeworks:
   1) Unity Input System
-  2) Wokring with light, backing light, light and reflection probes
+  2) Working with light, backing light, reflection, and light probes
   3) Particle System
   4) Animation and Audio systems
-  5) NavMesh Surface, Agents and Modificators (such as obstacle, volume)
+  5) NavMesh Surface, Agents, and Modifications (such as obstacle, volume)
   6) Post processing, global and local volumes.
 Graphics draw calls inspection.

 Key point to remember: